Fitting finale: Dodgers win title, lose Turner to COVID-19

 ARLINGTON, Texas (AP) — No dogpile, no champagne and a mask on nearly every face — the Los Angeles Dodgers celebrated their first World Series title since 1988 in a manner no one could have imagined prior to the coronavirus pandemic.

-They did it without Justin Turner, their red-headed star who received a positive test for COVID-19 in the middle of their clinching victory.
+They started the party without Justin Turner, too, after their red-headed star received a positive COVID-19 test in the middle of their clinching victory.

 “Thanks to everyone reaching out!,” Turner said on Twitter.
 “I feel great, no symptoms at all.
 Just experienced every emotion you can possibly imagine.
 Can’t believe I couldn’t be out there to celebrate with my guys!
 So proud of this team & unbelievably happy for the City of LA.”